noxthot/ss22_julia_workshop/pages/hpc/multithreading.md

 ### Global states

 Without going into too much detail, `rand()` is not thread safe.
 It does manipulate and read from some global state and that causes our slowdown.
-In fact, as the random numbers are not correctly distributed any more the accuracy is also decaying.
+In fact, as the random numbers are not correctly distributed any more, the accuracy is also decaying.

 To avoid this we need to exchange the random number generator and make the call to `rand` thread safe.
 This solution is inspired by the section *Multithreading* of the [Parallel Computing Class on JuliaAcademy.com](https://juliaacademy.com/p/parallel-computing) and slightly adapted for the setup we have.